JPPhoto/anamorphic-tools/README.md

 # anamorphic-tools
-Provides InvokeAI nodes for applying anamorphic lens blur, anamorphic flares, spherical distortion, and lens vignette to images.
+Provides InvokeAI nodes for applying anamorphic lens blur, anamorphic flares, spherical distortion, chromatic aberration, and lens vignette to images.

 Also provided are an aperture generator and loader.
 The generator's output can be fed into the lens blur node for different aperture effects.
 The same goes for the Load Aperture Image node; you can provide your own aperture images